go-swag/frontend-assessment/README.md

 You are to implement one of the components either `Sidebar navigation`, `Main` or `Side panel`.

 View the design at this link: https://www.figma.com/file/Cdy8JweRbP8kKFzhvIUUKL/Front-end-Task?type=design&mode=design

+For the purposes of the exercise you do not need to implement any responsive design for mobiles.

 ## Implementation